This course guide offers recommended materials required for researching the term paper for this course.

 3. Use a search engine

-- Google Scholar (via the library's web site) - Google Scholar is a large search engine that searches information on the web and provides links to full-text articles to which the CU Library subscribes, or to articles made freely available by the publisher.
-It also provides articles from academic publishers, professional societies, preprint repositories and scholarly articles posted on the web.
+- Google Scholar - access via the library's web site; a search engine that provides information on the web and provides links to full-text articles to which the CU Library subscribes.

 1. Identify the main concepts of your research topic and brainstorm possible keywords.
 Create a list.